Food & Drink

 16 Oliver Lane, Melbourne CBD

 If you require a hump day morning boost, make a beeline for Bowery To Williamsburg.
-Home to the inaugural breakfast Reuben with pastrami beef brisket, swiss cheese, sauerkraut, Russian dressing, and a fried egg, no one can have a bad day when it starts off this delicious.
-DIY bagels like pumpernickel and the “everything” bagel are also available, with a wide spread of schmear options.
+Home to creations like the B.E.C. featuring 14 hour slow roasted beef brisket, a fried egg, American cheese and pickles.
+DIY bagels like the “everything” bagel or cinnamon and raisin are also available, with a wide spread of schmear options.

 READ MORE